 2 Size Matters

 On Pinterest, long, tall images command the show taking up the most visual real estate in the Pinterest feed.
 To create pins that generate action, Canva’s template creates images 735 pixels x 1102 pixels and Adobe Spark’s Pinterest template is 800 pixels x 1200 pixels.
 I use both of these sizes, and they work well.
 While this size might not be optimal for your blog, you can create a pin on Pinterest with your custom graphic and embed your pin into your blog post.
 This creates an engaging invitation to repin your pinned article.

 Steps to Pin a Graphic

 - Add your custom Pinterest image with your branding and website on it.

 - Add 100 – 200 words of text to describe your pin using relevant keywords.
-Remember people tweet directly from Pinterest so keep it concise and interesting.
+Remember people tweet directly from Pinterest so keep it concise and compelling.

 - Add a link to your blog article or homepage in the description.